Welcome to Clinical Partners Counselling and Psychotherapy Services

 Choosing a therapist

-One of the most important aspects of starting therapy or counselling is choosing the right person to work with as you will need to place your trust in them.
+One of the most important aspects of starting therapy or private counselling services is choosing the right person to work with as you will need to place your trust in them.

 In order for you to feel comfortable enough to talk about difficult things, you need to find someone you feel safe with.
 But how do you know who is the right person is?